-ArcelorMittal postpones green steel project in Dunkirk, Ghent investment also in doubt
+ArcelorMittal postpones green steel project in Dunkirk with Ghent investment also in doubt

-The Usine Nouvelle newspaper, which broke the news on Saturday, reported that ArcelorMittal had asked the European Commission for "measures" to protect the European steel industry before embarking on a major investment such as green steel.
+The Usine Nouvelle newspaper, which broke the news, reported that ArcelorMittal had asked the European Commission for measures to protect the European steel industry before embarking on a major investment such as green steel.

-In a statement to the AFP news agency, Industry minister Ferracci said the European steel industry is currently in crisis, with demand and prices at historically low levels.
+In a statement to the AFP news agency, Ferracci said the European steel industry was in crisis, with demand and prices at historically low levels.

 "This context explains ArcelorMittal's decision to postpone its investment in the decarbonisation of its Dunkirk site, which is currently not operating at full capacity," he said.